qilingframework/rtfd.io/docs/hijack.md

 - However, Windows and UEFI usage is different from posix.
 - All decorator's value need to be return accordingly
+- Note: decorators are from qiling/os/windows/fncc.py and qiling/os/uefi/fncc.py
 ```python
 from qiling import *
 from qiling.const import *